-The 30-hour UMKC General Education Core curriculum includes three Anchor courses—levels I, II and III—that are linked to co-requisite Discourse classes.
+The 30-hour UMKC General Education Core curriculum includes three Anchor courses—levels I, II and III—that are paired with co-requisite Discourse classes.
 Students take the paired courses concurrently, but the levels must be taken in sequential order: Level I Anchor and Discourse, followed by levels II and III.

 Students must also take four Focus courses.
 None of these requirements can be waived.